braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/analytics/understanding_your_app_usage_data.md

 ### Monthly active users

 Monthly Active Users (MAU) is the number of users that have recorded a session in your app in the last 30 days.
 MAU are calculated nightly with a rolling 30-day window.
-The percentage next to the MAU count will give you a comparison of today's MAU count to the MAU count recorded 31 days ago.
 MAU provides you with a good understanding of an app's health over an extended period of time as it smooths out the inconsistencies between days of varying usage intensity.

+The percentage next to the MAU count shows the change in MAU for this period compared to the previous period.

+$$\text{Change in MAU} = \frac{\text{MAU of last date in range} - \text{MAU of day before start date}}{\text{MAU of day before start date}}$$

+{% alert note %}
-Note that anonymous users will count towards your MAU as well.
-For mobile devices, anonymous users are device dependent.
-For web users, anonymous users are browser cache dependent.
+Anonymous users will also count towards your MAU.
+For mobile devices, anonymous users are device-dependent.
+For web users, anonymous users are browser cache-dependent.
+{% endalert %}

 ### Daily active users